dmmagdal/MobileML/BERT/README.md

 ### TODO List

- [ ] Fix Dockerfile for exporting BERT with Huggingface.
+ [x] Fix Dockerfile for exporting BERT with Huggingface.
 Currently unable to build docker image from Dockerfile on Macbook.
+Update: I was able come to a finalized version of the Docker file using old Windows laptop.
+Base image with Python 3.9 base resulted in the image being 8.5GB large.

 ### References